-Kayley focuses her practice on environmental and land use law and litigation.
 Prior to joining SPR, Kayley worked in the litigation group in the New York office of a national law firm, where her practice focused on complex commercial litigation in federal and state courts.
-Kayley’s litigation experience includes complex real estate disputes, commodities trading matters, insurance litigation, business torts, discrimination claims, and litigation pursuant to the Comprehensive Environmental Response, Compensation, and Liability Act.
-Kayley has counseled financial institutions, real estate developers, and other business entities in all phases of litigation from inception through appeal, and has significant experience advising clients in administrative proceedings and alternative dispute resolution.
+Kayley’s litigation experience includes complex commodities trading matters, insurance litigation, business torts, discrimination claims, and antitrust matters.
+Kayley has counseled financial institutions, real estate developers, and other business entities in all phases of litigation from inception through discovery, motion practice, trial and appeal, and has significant experience advising clients in administrative proceedings and alternative dispute resolution.

-Kayley is a graduate of Georgetown Law and Princeton University’s School of Public and International Affairs, where she graduated magna cum laude with a degree in Environmental Policy and Environmental Studies.
 During law school, Kayley was Executive Editor of the Georgetown International Environmental Law Review and a member of Georgetown’s climate policy clinic at the Harrison Institute for Public Law.
-Kayley also worked as a Law Clerk to the United States Environmental Protection Agency’s Office of Enforcement and Compliance Assurance, dealing with regulatory compliance issues under the Resource Conservation and Recovery Act, Clean Water Act, Clean Air Act, and Toxic Substances Control Act.
+Kayley also worked as a Law Clerk to the United States Environmental Protection Agency’s Office of Enforcement and Compliance Assurance, dealing with regulatory compliance issues under the Resource Conservation and Recovery Act (RCRA), Clean Water Act, Clean Air Act, and Toxic Substances Control Act.

-• “A Contingency of First Resort: Policy Lessons for Greenhouse Gas Regulation Through Backstop Contingency Measures under Section 111 of the Clean Air Act,”
+“A Contingency of First Resort: Policy Lessons for Greenhouse Gas Regulation Through Backstop Contingency Measures under Section 111 of the Clean Air Act,” Author

 For: 27 Geo.
 Envtl.
 L. Rev. 121